- Blue Snowball microphones are some of the highest-rated mics on the market.

 What to do if Blue Snowball isn’t picking up voice?

 - Manually disable audio devices and reconnect your Snowball mic

-- Re-installing the driver for Blue Snowball microphone
+- Re-install the driver for Blue Snowball microphone

 - Troubleshoot the microphone by using the Windows tools